Preparation

 Mother had an early menopause

-Hysterectomy or other gynaecological
+Hysterectomy or other gynaecological surgery

 Irregular periods in 30's